johnpeterman72/CursorRIPER.sigma/docs/MCP-readme.md

 }
 ```

-### 3. Enable MCP Services
+### 3. Enable MCP Services (NOTE: CURRENTLY ONLY FILE SYSTEM IS WORKING)

-Edit `CursorRIPER.sigma.mcp.mdc` and uncomment the services you want to use:
+Edit `RIPERsigma.mcp.mdc` and uncomment the services you want to use:

 ```markdown
 ## 📁 Filesystem Services